Red Hen Publications

 It has always been obvious that House Elves are the ones to do the laundry in the households that bind them.
 They also fold it and put it away, they pick up the clothes that people leave strewn about, wash, and tend them.
 It certainly isn’t just their own hands that they are supposed to be ironing.

 If House Elves are laundry elves.
 They can handle human clothing all day long without affecting their binding to their houses and families.
-And in order to free one you have to not just hand him an article of clothing, you have to give him that article, as a gift, for his own.
+And in order to free one you have to not just hand him an article of clothing, you have to give him an article, one which is clearly intended for him, as a gift, for his own.
 And make him take it.

 And Lucius Malfoy did nothing of the kind.